soketi/laravel-chat-app/README.md

 Laravel + soketi = <3
 =====================

-This projects demonstrates the power of soketi in Laravel.
+This project demonstrates the power of soketi's WebSocket functionality in Laravel.

 ## Installing the project